andrewmarous/opsmart-ai/product_classifier/README.md

    ```
    Running the model once in a standalone command prompt or PowerShell instance before production usage is very important.
    If the model has not been trained yet or there is not a file named "model.pth" present in the package directory, the package will attempt to train a new model.
-   **If there is no data in the "model_training" folder when this happens, THE CLASSIFICATION SERVER WILL NOT START**.
+   **If there is no data in the root folder when this happens, THE CLASSIFICATION SERVER WILL NOT START**.
 There must either be a "model.pth" file
    or training data present for the server to function correctly.

 ## Product Classifier

+1. **Training:**

+   On the first startup of the classification server, once data is present, the model will begin training.
+It will ask for a **regularization coefficient** in the console, and wait for a user input.
+   The regularization coefficient (hereby referred to as λ) is a hyperparameter: a parameter that will affect the training process of the model.
+   It is meant to help adjust the training process so that it can run on multiple dataset sizes.

+   **A good λ to start at is 1e-6**.
+Enter that, then let the model begin training.
+If the first loss value reported is above 15, restart the program and enter a slightly lower λ .
+If the first loss value reported is below 10, restart the program and enter a slightly higher λ.
+   For the model to train properly, you need the first loss value to be between 10 and 15.

+   *For example*: on a dataset of 2600 images, the model reached 100% accuracy with λ = 2e-5.

 ## Image Splitter